 How to enjoy your clothes in pregnancy and postpartum

 enjoy your clothes in pregnancy and postpartum It’s very simple: just take a rubber band, those little hair curlers, put it around the button, go through the box and again go around the button.
 Ready!
 Then just cover with a longer t-shirt or tie a shirt at the waist (90’s trend, it’s super high).

 This is for many types of pants, shorts, skirts… you can adapt.
 As the belly gets bigger, you can replace the elastic.
-Works with tie too.
+Works with a tie too.

 2 – Tight clothes